suyog-pipliwaal/Deeper-Networks-for-Image-Classification/Readme.md

 One of the advanced classification approaches is to use the deep convolutional neural network (CNN) architecture of deep learning which obtains successful results in solving many machine learning problems.
 The proposed method is trained and tested on MNIST and CIFAR10 dataset and achive classification accuracy of 99.7% and 84.9% respectively

+## For details analysis refer to my Report